4k4xs4pH1r3/offensive-security/kali_google_cloud.md

        sudo apt install -y $pkg
     done

-Restart the instance and inspect its console to make sure the Guest Environment loads as it starts back up.
+Restart the instance and inspect its console to make sure the Guest Environment load correctly

     sudo reboot